dart-lang/http/pkgs/http_parser/README.md

   and `Content-Type` headers.
 This class supports both parsing and formatting media types according to [HTTP/1.1][2616].

-* A `CompatibleWebSocket` class that supports both the client and server sides of the [WebSocket protocol][6455] independently of any specific server implementation.
+* A `WebSocketChannel` class that provides a `StreamChannel` interface for both the client and server sides of the [WebSocket protocol][6455] independently of any specific server implementation.

 [2616]: http://www.w3.org/Protocols/rfc2616/rfc2616-sec3.html
 [6455]: https://tools.ietf.org/html/rfc6455